• Skip to main content

 This content originally appeared in the June 2021 issue of The EcoAdvocate newsletter produced by the EcoAction Arlington Advocacy Committee.
 For more information about the Advocacy Committee, please visit ecoactionarlington.org/get-involved/ecoaction-arlingtondvocacy/

-Category: Advocacy, The EcoAdvocateTag: Arlington County Board, CIP, climate, climate goals, green transportation, open public spces, sample letter, speak out, zero carbon buildings
+Category: Advocacy, The EcoAdvocateTag: Arlington County Board, CIP, climate, climate goals, electric buses, green transportation, open public spces, sample letter, speak out, zero carbon buildings

 Next Post:Governor Northam Signs New Environmental and Conservation Bills to Protect the Waterways